davischuch/airHockey/CubeMonitor/Constant 1ms dt/README.md

 Position grew to ~47cm, which is about what it actualy moved.
 On the other hand, when it was pulled back, Px decreases to only ~15cm instead of 0cm.
 Maybe this was because of the speed offset.
 Sigmoid and square filters will be applied.

 ps: don't mind the spikes to zero - they're just there because CubeMonitor reads data between array shifting and the next measurement.

+Sources: "MPU6050 Register Map and Descriptions" and "Using the MPU6050’s DLPF" (both available in this repository)